comunifi/comunifi/docs/invitations.md

 1. Welcome message arrives via Nostr (kind 1060)
 2. `GroupState` checks if it's addressed to the current user (via `p` tag)
 3. Deserializes the Welcome message
-4. Generates a new HPKE key pair (since key storage isn't implemented yet)
+4. Uses the derived HPKE key pair (from Nostr private key) to decrypt
 5. Joins the group using `MlsGroup.joinFromWelcome`
 6. Adds the group to the groups list
 7. Updates the UI
+8. **Publishes a "member joined" event (kind 1061)** to notify other group members

 ### Manual Handling (Advanced)